WorkflowConversion/CTDConverter/README.md

 - `pyyaml`

 ### Installing Dependencies
-The easiest way is to install [CTDopts] and all required dependencies modules via `conda`, like so:
+The easiest way is to install all required dependencies using `conda`, like so:

 ```sh
 $ conda install lxml pyyaml